Wild Lilies - Knowledge Base on the Lilium Species

 It is said that Mr. Kingdom Ward discovered this rare beauty in 1946 while searching for missing aircraft in Burma.
 Found at altitudes of 7000 feet or more, the flowers of Lilium mackliniae are bell-shaped and held in a pendant form.
 It grows well in cultivation especially if planted in a bed of good draining peat and light shade.
 It enjoys the same conditions as azaleas and rhododendrons and seems to like their company in the garden.
 Lilium mackliniae likes our cool, damp climate here in the Pacific Northwest.

-Our photo inset is of a stem of L. mackliniae as grown by Edgar Kline and photographed in the late 1940's.
+Our first photo inset is of a stem of L. mackliniae as grown by Edgar Kline and photographed in the late 1940's.
 Though faded with time, we found this photo to be enchanting with its delicate beauty.
 Provided by Bill and Mary Hoffman, this is an excellent example of flower form.

 |Lily Bulb - 'L. maculatum var. flavum' (Species or Wild Lily)|